 EEA countries are: Iceland, Liechtenstein and Norway.

-For more information on the joint application process, please see the Studyinfo portal.
+For more information on tuition fees, please visit the Studyinfo portal.

 Scholarships are applied for by using a standard form.
 The application time is May for the following academic year and December for the final semester, after all study achievements have been credited.